JohnLevander/COVD-wiki/Information-for-Contributors.md

      + This request will be reviewed and merged by owner.
      + Note: All changes must be made from YOUR repo fork.
      + Click on the green **Pull Request** button.
-     + Owners of the MIDAS nCoV repo will verify and merge your changes to the original repo
+     + Owners of the MIDAS COVID-19 repo will verify and merge your changes to the original repo

 *Instructions adapted from Michael Johansson's zika repository:* [![DOI](https://zenodo.org/badge/51947303.svg)](https://zenodo.org/badge/latestdoi/51947303)